MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-how-analyze-data-dimension.md

 > [!NOTE]
 > To update some or all analysis views at the same time, you must use the **Update Analysis Views** batch job.

-## <a name="see-related-training-at-microsoft-learnlearnmodulesdimensions-financial-reports-dynamics-365-business-centralindex" />See related training at [Microsoft Learn](/learn/modules/dimensions-financial-reports-dynamics-365-business-central/index).
+## <a name="see-related-training-at-microsoft-learn" />See related training at [Microsoft Learn](/learn/modules/dimensions-financial-reports-dynamics-365-business-central/index).

 ## <a name="see-also" />See also